 Pros and Cons of Training Wheels

-Encouragement: The idea of having training wheels can encourage both parents and a beginner youth rider to try out riding a dirt bike.
+Encouragement: The idea of having training wheels can encourage both parents and beginner youth riders to try out riding a dirt bike.
 They will feel secure while riding.

 Confidence: By minimizing the risk of falling off the dirt bike in the early stages of the learning journey, the most important benefit it can provide is to build a newbie’s confidence.
 Little riders also feel more independent when they can ride on their own.

-Learn Controls Quickly: It allows beginners riders to focus on the controls – acceleration, shifting gears and breaking.
+Learn Controls Quickly: It allows beginner riders to focus on the controls – acceleration, shifting gears, and breaking.
 However, it defers their “real world” balancing experience to a later stage when they would eventually ride without training wheels.

-In a rear occurrence where kids may ride over an object with only one training wheel, it can cause dismounting of rider or damage your bike or the training wheel assembly.
+In a rear occurrence where kids may ride over an object with only one training wheel, it can cause the dismounting of the rider or damage your bike or the training wheel assembly.